Framed sheaves on root stacks and supersymmetric gauge theories on ALE spaces: Introduction and summary

 In the first part of this paper we address the problem of constructing a suitable compactification of $X_k$.
 This is a projective toric orbifold $\Xscr_k$ over a projective normal toric compactification of $X_k$.
 The stacky structure of $\Xscr_k$ is concentrated at a smooth effective Cartier divisor $\Dscr_\infty$, such that $\Xscr_k\setminus \Dscr_\infty \simeq X_k$ and $\Dscr_\infty$ is a $\Z_k$-gerbe over a \emph{football}, i.e., an orbifold curve over $\PP^1$ with two orbifold points.
 One has $\pi_1(\Dscr_\infty^{\mathrm{top}})\simeq \Z_k$, where $\Dscr_\infty^{\mathrm{top}}$ is the underlying topological stack of $\Dscr_\infty$, so there exist $k$ complex line bundles endowed with flat connections associated with the $k$ irreducible unitary representations of $\Z_k$.
 Thus the locally free sheaf on $\Dscr_\infty$ which should encode the holonomy at infinity is the direct sum of these line bundles; we shall call it a \emph{framing sheaf}.
 It is associated with a homomorphism $\rho\colon \Z_k\to U(r)$.

 By using the machinery developed in \cite{art:bruzzosala2013} we construct a moduli space of torsion free sheaves on $\Xscr_k$ which are isomorphic along $\Dscr_\infty$ to a given framing sheaf.
-By defining a suitable toric action and characterizing the torus-fixed point locus, we compute partition functions of gauge theories with gauge groups $U(r)\times U(r'\,)$ on $X_k$, with and without matter in the bifundamental representation; the extensions of our results to general $A_n$-type quiver gauge theories should be possible but are left for future endeavours.
+By defining a suitable toric action and characterizing the torus-fixed point locus, we compute partition functions of gauge theories with gauge groups $U(r)\times U(r'\,)$ on $X_k$, with and without matter in the bifundamental representation; the extensions of our results to general $A_n$-type quiver gauge theories is carried out in \cite{art:bruzzosalaszabo2015}.
 By using this new geometrical approach, the factorizations (blowup formulas) are evident.
 In particular, we will provide rigorous derivations of the partition functions for $\Ncal=2$ gauge theories on $X_k$ which are conjecturally formulated in \cite{art:bonellimaruyoshitanziniyagi2012} using heuristic arguments.
 On the other hand, although our formulas can be shown to match with those of \cite{art:bonellimaruyoshitanziniyagi2012} in several nontrivial checks, our expressions are \emph{a priori} different and we expect a nontrivial equivalence between the corresponding partition functions.
 In this sense our partition functions may in fact yield a more transparent connection to conformal field theory in two dimensions under the AGT duality.

 In addition to the partition functions, we also address the problem of computing correlators of certain gauge invariant chiral BPS operators.
 The topologically twisted $\Ncal=2$ gauge theory on $X_k$ has a natural set of holomorphic observables residing in the nontrivial cohomology groups $H^p(X_k;\C)$ \cite{art:losevnekrasovshatashvili1997,art:marinomoore1998}.
 They are labelled by an invariant polynomial $\Pcal$ on the Lie algebra $\ufrak(r)$.
 The ``0-observables'' are then $\Osf^{(0)}:=\Pcal(\phi)$, where $\phi$ is the complex scalar field of the $\Ncal=2$ vector multiplet, while the ``2-observables'' $\Osf^{(2)}$ are obtained by canonical descent equations from the invariant polynomial $\Pcal$; there are similarly ``4-observables'', but their contributions can be absorbed into the partition functions \cite{art:marinomoore1998}.
 The generating functions for the correlators of nontrivial $p$-observables are then of the schematic form